wczubal1/lambda_inference_api_workshop/README.md

 This repo contains a Chat CLI application that allows you to interact with Lambda's Cloud API via chat.
 We use Lambda's Inference API with function calling to support this functionality.

+### Available Commands

+The assistant can help you with the following operations:
+- List your running on-demand instances
+- Create a new on-demand instance
+- Terminate a running on-demand instance
+- List available on-demand instances
+- Get specific on-demand instance details

 ## Prerequisites
 - Lambda API Key (you can create one in the [Lambda Cloud Dashboard](https://cloud.lambda.ai))